 Step 4: Water Climbing Roses

 Water climbing roses, if necessary, so that they get at least 1 inch of water per week and 2 inches of water if planted in sandy soil.
 Water in the morning and avoid wetting the leaves to prevent fungus problems.

 Fertilize in the spring after pruning.
 Use a dry, commercial rose fertilizer that has a slow release form of nitrogen.
-Apply about 1/2-cup to the soil.
-During the summer, apply a foliar spray of diluted liquid fertilizer (50 percent strength) every 3 to 4 weeks up until 6 weeks before the first frost is expected.
+Apply about 1/2 cup to the soil.
+During the summer, apply a foliar spray of diluted liquid fertilizer (50 percent strength) every three to four weeks up until six weeks before the first frost is expected.

 Support climbing roses by tying the canes to a trellis, frame or similar structure.
 Tie them loosely with string, soft cloth or plastic.
-Climbing roses do not have tendrils or suckers like vines, so they require external supports to grow vigorous.
-If possible, allow your roses to grow horizontally, than vertically, as they will produce more flowers.
+Climbing roses don't have tendrils or suckers like vines, so they require external supports to grow vigorous.
+If possible, allow your roses to grow horizontally, then vertically, as they will produce more flowers.

-Prune roses once they are at least 3 to 4 years old.
+Prune climbing roses once they're at least 3 to 4 years old.
 In the spring, remove any dead wood, weak canes and any canes to avoid overcrowding or crossing.
-You will only need to prune every other year, although hardy climbers can be pruned every year.
+You'll only need to prune every other year, although hardy climbers can be pruned every year.
 Your goal in pruning is to keep the roses in the area you want and ensure that only strong canes remain, not to limit its growth.
 Use only sharp, clean pruning shears and make slanting cuts about 1/4 inch above a growth bud.

 Deadhead roses by removing any spent flowers.
 Cut back the stem to a leaflet or a bud with 5 leaves.

 Step 9: Provide Winter Protection